Inspiration

 Innovation Award

-Braille Sheets was selected for the Touch of Genius Award and the award was presented at the CSUN assistive technology conference.
+In 2020, Braille Sheets was selected for the Touch of Genius Award and the award was presented at the CSUN assistive technology conference.

 Chance Meeting Leads to Award